Khloe Kardashian Shares New Video Of Baby True ‘Looking Like A Little Lady’

 A source revealed to Us Weekly that the Cleveland Cavaliers player “has been an amazing father to True” and has “really stepped up” after a cheating scandal rocked his relationship with the reality star just after the birth of their daughter.

 Us Weekly also reported that an insider confirmed that the pair is “fully back together,” despite a cheating scandal where Thompson was seen kissing other women while the reality star was pregnant with their daughter.
 Photos showed him allegedly entering a hotel on April 7 with model Lani Blair.
-A video posted by TMZ on April 10 showed the Cavaliers forward kissing two different women in Washington D.C. in October.
+A video posted by TMZ on April 10 showed the Cavaliers forward kissing two different women in Washington, D.C., in October.

 Keeping Up with the Kardashians airs on E!